gxf1212/notes/techniques/Building-websites.md

-# Building blogs
+# Building websites

-I've tried docsify and hexo
+I've tried docsify, sphinx and hexo

 # Build a note site with docsify